 While both of these tips will help you avoid external distractions you also need to have the will-power to avoid picking up your phone, checking social media or getting distracted by checking your email.
 All of these distractions add up and you would be surprised by how much time you can waste in a day if you don’t eliminate them from your work life.

 As much as we hate deadlines, none of us can deny their relevance.
 When you have a specific deadline you are naturally inclined to complete the job faster than you would have if you didn’t.

 Deadlines can be best defined as the budget of your time.
-Just like budgeting money compels you to prioritize your purchasing behavior, using deadlines will help you complete your task faster.
+Just like budgeting money compels you to prioritise your purchasing behavior, using deadlines will help you complete your task faster.
+Sticking to deadline can make such a different in many part of our lives.
+From handing in assignments to paying your bills, missing deadlines can lead to bigger issues.
+Since we’re on the topic briefly of budgeting money, some people find it difficult to do this, which is why it comes as no surprise that they look into the idea of how to borrow money by the minute (or låne penger på minuttet as you’d say in Norwegian), in the hopes of getting their financial life back on track.
+Even if you miss a deadline of payments, it is not the end of the world, but it does help to stick to it.
 They give you an end date that you need to work towards and if there is a “penalty” of not completing it on time then you have further incentive to ensure the task gets done.

 One way to set deadlines for tasks that don’t naturally have them is to make a commitment to the other part or person interested in the outcome.
 For example, instead of saying that you will send a proposal to a customer, say that you will send the proposal to them by 12 noon on Wednesday.
 Write it down and stick to it.